 - Now, after the condition, put the last action of the loop : move the dataset to the next record.

-- The last things to do : release the memory of StringList (Free), and disable the dataset’s sorting (IndexFieldNames := ”;).
+- The last things to do : release the memory of StringList with the “Free” method, and disable the dataset’s sorting (IndexFieldNames := ”;).

-By following the above steps, you can get this code snippet, you can run it on the FormCreate or in the dataset events or at any other action.
+By following the above steps, you will get a code snippet like this, you can run it on the FormCreate or in the dataset events or at any other action.

 procedure ... var i : integer; Str : string; SList : TStringList; begin DataSet1.LoadFromFile('Data1.xml')); DataSet1.IndexFieldNames := 'City'; DataSet1.First; S := ''; SList := TStringList.Create; while not DataSet1.EOF do begin if S <> DataSet1.FieldByName('City').AsWideString then begin SList.Add(DataSet1.FieldByName('City').AsWideString); S := DataSet1.FieldByName('City').AsWideString; end; DataSet1.Next; end; //Save the list to an external file SList.SaveToFile('City_list.txt'); //Populate a Combobox with that list for i := 0 to (SList.Count -1) do ComboBox1.Items.Add(SList.Strings[i]); SList.Free; DataSet1.IndexFieldNames := ''; end;